Stacey Crew Wellness - Learn to Say No

 • I’m focusing my attention of other projects currently.

-To become conscious of how many times you say “yes” when in reality, you wanted or needed to say “no,” take this challenge: For one week, write down all of the times you say “yes” to a person or activity.
-This would include committing to a spontaneous activity or an activity two weeks from now.
-At the end of a week, review the list and see how many of those commitments you really want to be doing—be honest!
+To become conscious of how many times you say “yes” when in reality, you wanted or needed to say “no,” take this challenge: For two days, write down all of the times you say “yes” to a person or activity.
+This would include committing to a spontaneous invite (that you really didn’t have time for) or an activity two weeks from now (that you didn’t check your calendar first).
+At the end of a week, review the list and see how many of those commitments you really want to follow through on—be honest!

-If more than 50% of the activities on the list are things that you wish you had said “no” to, it’s time to re-evaluate and start to use the key phrases listed above.
-It’s always better to say “no” first and then give it some thought or check in with family members first.
-Then, once you’ve considered how that commitment will fit into your schedule, say “yes.”
+If more than 50% of the activities on the list are things that you wish you had said “no” to, re-evaluate and start to use the key phrases listed above – or one of your own.